awagen/kolibri/README.md

 An example grid search evaluation can be performed as given in the ```scripts/start_searcheval.sh```.
 You will need to adjust paths where appropriate.
 The example fires requests to a search instance on the local machine, which is not provided here.

+## Few notes on the use of TypeTaggedMap
+In case TypeTaggedMap (such as implementation TypedMapStore) is used as type safe map, note that you might see error messages indicating a type mismatch of the type that is assumed and the data parsed in case the parsing is stored in a variable of generic type Seq[_], e.g where error message will include scala.collection.*.colon::colon as bit unclear description.
+This refers to the unclear type of Seq[_], so you should parse to specific known types in those cases, e.g two samples where the first will yield error and the second will be fine (the below assumes that the seqSelector selects a Seq[JsValue] from the JsValue input and casts the single elements to type String, while seqSelector.classTyped is of type ClassTyped[Seq[String]]):
+´´´
+val value: Seq[_] = seqSelector.select(jsValue)
+typedMap.put(seqSelector.classTyped, value)
+´´´

+´´´
+val value: Seq[String] = seqSelector.select(jsValue).asInstanceOf[Seq[String]]
+typedMap.put(seqSelector.classTyped, value)
+´´´

 ## License